-The Division requires that childcare workers use narratives to document how all requirements were verified, such as income was verified using pay stubs and uploaded in NC FAST.
-Workers must document if/when they followedup on incomplete information on the application and what the outcome was from the follow-up.
+The Division requires that childcare workers use narratives (case notes) to document how all requirements were verified, such as how income was verified using pay stubs.
+The Narrative is located in NC FAST.
+Workers must document if/when they followed- up on incomplete information on the application and what the outcome was from the follow-up.
 Refer to the Narratives Job Aid.